Say Hello to your health and guilt-free munching with these yumm spelling, soft, gooey and chewy (my all time favorite) Granola Bars.

 Coconut Oil ✓

-and some Dark Chocolate Chips (you earned them with all that nutrition above ↑)
+Finally, some Dark Chocolate Chips (you earned them with all that nutrition above ↑)

 Now why do I call these bars healthy?
 Coz they contain no butter, processed sugars like high fructose corn syrup or flour.
 Also the ingredient list is pretty simpler and readable than market bought bars.